Does God Speak English?

 This simple stroke of the pen is also the number "1".

-The Self is the unity within, the one common thread to our experience.
+The Self is the unity within, the one common element of all experience.

 When speaking of "I" in a detached way, we say "One thinks; One feels; One does this or does that."